lo-klkl/BSTN_Capstone-Diab/Docs/EDA_Results.md

 #### Interpretation of Chi-Square Test:
 - For `hist_glucose_median`, the chi-square value (31.41) is higher, and the p-value (1.51e-07) is much below the significance threshold of 0.05.

+---
+### <a id = 'conc'></a> Conclusion:

+- In general, it seems as though all of the different super columns are significantly related to the target variable (hospital admission) for diabetic patients.
+There doesn't seem to be huge apparent disparities when it comes to overall demographic data.
+---